Fourth of July: Deadly Weekend for Drivers

 - Make sure everyone is wearing a seatbelt

 If you choose to travel this weekend, expect some delays.
 Bumper-to-bumper traffic frustrates many drivers.
 This can lead people to drive aggressively.
 If you anticipate delays, you will be less frustrated when you drive.

 Other related factors that lead to car wrecks include fatigue and drunk driving.
 Four out of 10 fatal accidents that occur during the Fourth of July are linked to alcohol.
 To stay safe, drink in moderation and designate a sober driver.

 I Was In An Accident.
 Now What?

 No matter how careful you are when you are on the road, you cant stop another driver from being irresponsible.
-If you or a loved one is injured in an accident, contact our experienced car accident lawyers.
+If you or a loved one is injured in an accident, contact our trusted Sacramento car accident lawyers.
 The Arnold Law Firm is committed to holding reckless drivers responsible for their negligent actions.